clarafy/autofocused-oracles/README.md

 ## Training and Evaluation

-Notebooks for running the superconductor design experiments (e.g., Table 1 in the paper) are superconductivity_groundtruth.ipynb and superconductivity.ipynb.
+Notebooks for running the superconductor design experiments (e.g., Table 1 in the paper) are '''superconductivity_groundtruth.ipynb''' and
+'''superconductivity.ipynb'''.
 For the 1-D illustrative example, see toy.ipynb.

 ## Pre-trained Models